GitHub Desktop and Atom Editor to Code Efficiently

 - Go to GitHub Desktop, confirm that your Current Repo is

 leaflet-map-simple, and you will see your code edits summarized on the screen.
-In this two-step process, first click the blue Commit to Master button at the bottom of the page to save your edits to your local copy of your repo.
+In this two-step process, first click the blue Commit button at the bottom of the page to save your edits to your local copy of your repo.
 (If you edit multiple files, GitHub Desktop will ask you write a summary of your edit, to help you keep track of your work.)
 Second, click the blue Push origin button to transfer those edits to the parent copy of your repo on your GitHub web account.
-Both steps are shown in Figure 10.29.
+Both steps are shown in Figure 11.29.

 Congratulations!
 You’ve successfully navigated a round-trip journey of code, from your GitHub account to your local computer, and back again to GitHub.
 Since you previously used the GitHub Pages settings to create an online version of your code, go see if your edited map title now appears on the public web.
 The web address you set up earlier follows this format